AmitriptylineReturn to Amitriptyline overview

 We have included lots of information about each medicine - but if you want all the details, please look at the patient information leaflet - which is inside every pack.
 These leaflets are also at www.medicines.org.uk - where there will be the most up-to-date information.

-- If you have taken more amitriptyline than it said on the label, you must see a doctor quickly – even if you do not feel any different.
+- If you have taken more amitriptyline than it says on the label, you must see a doctor quickly – even if you do not feel any different.

-- Amitriptyline can also cause other serious side-effects: allergic reactions (difficulty breathing, swelling of your face or throat, itching skin lumps), and other serious symptoms.
-Go to a hospital if you get any of these symptoms, with your medicine.
+- Although rare, amitriptyline can cause serious allergic reactions (difficulty breathing, swelling of your face or throat, itching skin lumps).
+Go with your medicine to the emergency department (casualty) of the nearest hospital if you get any of these symptoms.

 - Do not take amitriptyline if you have taken a monoamine oxidase inhibitor antidepressant (MAOI) like moclobemide, phenelzine, isocarboxazid or tranylcypromine in the last 14 days.

-- Stopping amitriptyline suddenly can cause serious side-effects – go to your doctor if you want to stop, or if you are having these effects.
+- Stopping amitriptyline suddenly can cause unpleasant withdrawal effects – go to your doctor if you want to stop, to sort out the best step down arrangements.

-- You might feel sleepy in the first few days after taking amitriptyline – do not drive a car, ride a bike or operate machines until you see how this affects you.
+- You might feel sleepy in the first few days after taking amitriptyline – do not drive a car, ride a bike or operate machines until you see how this affects you and things settle down.

 Amitriptyline can be used to treat depression in young people.